 The 2014 Crusader staff was anchored by sophomore starting pitcher Dalton Lundeen and closer Karch Kowalczyk.
 Lundeen earned Horizon League Co-Pitcher of the Year accolades following a spring that yielded a league-low 1.94 ERA.
 His earned run average was over a full run lower than the HL's second-best pitcher.
 The southpaw concluded 2014 57th nationally in earned run average, 28th in strikeout-to-walk ratio (5.42), 60th in walks plus hits allowed per inning pitched (WHIP) at 1.02, and 31st in walks allowed per nine innings (1.30).

-Schmack has spent the last seven seasons as Valpo's pitching coach, helping the Crusaders to back-to-back Horizon League championships in each of the last two years.
+Before taking the helm, Schmack had spent the previous seven seasons as Valpo's pitching coach, helping the Crusaders to back-to-back Horizon League championships in 2012 and 2013.
 Prior to the 2011 season, Schmack was promoted to associate head coach.
-He also brings 10 seasons of professional playing experience to the position.
+He also played 10 seasons of professional baseball.

 At Erie, Schmack was named to TOPPS’ AA all-star squad in 2003, leading the Eastern League with 29 saves.
 In 2000, he tied for third in the International League (AAA) with 11 victories for Charlotte.